GrottoPress/jentil/README.md

 ### Install Jentil as parent theme

-By default, your new theme is installed with Jentil as package (in the `vendor` directory).
+By default, your new theme is installed with Jentil as package (in the `vendor/` directory).
 This is recommended.

 However, Jentil is a full-fledged WordPress theme by itself, and can, therefore, be installed as such.